Skip to content

 Bifurcation: Divorce Before Resolving Property and Support

-Under 23 Pa.C.S. § 3323(c), the court may grant a divorce decree before all ancillary claims are resolved: a process called bifurcation.
+Under 23 Pa.C.S. § 3323(c.1), the court may grant a divorce decree before all ancillary claims are resolved: a process called bifurcation.
 This allows the parties to become legally single while economic claims continue to be litigated.
-Bifurcation is available only if grounds for divorce have been established and if the court determines that bifurcation is appropriate under the circumstances.
+With the consent of both parties, the court may bifurcate if it determines that sufficient economic protections exist for any minor children.
+Without both parties' consent, the court may bifurcate only if grounds for divorce have been established and the moving party shows that compelling circumstances exist and that sufficient economic protections have been provided for the other party and any minor children.

 However, bifurcation carries serious risks.
 If one party dies after the divorce decree but before equitable distribution is resolved, the surviving spouse loses all inheritance rights.
-Under § 3323(d.1), the estate of the deceased party is substituted and the equitable distribution claim survives: but the practical reality is that bifurcation complicates both the economic claims and the estate planning of both parties.
+Under § 3323(d), the personal representative of the deceased party is substituted and the equitable distribution claim proceeds: but the practical reality is that bifurcation complicates both the economic claims and the estate planning of both parties.

 Hearing Officers and the Trial Process